api3dao/airnode/packages/deployer/docker/README.md

+# api3/deployer

 **This documentation focuses on the Deployer Docker image and its usage, not the Deployer itself.
-If you want learn more about the Deployer, please read [its documentation](../packages/deployer/README.md).**
+If you want learn more about the Deployer, please read [its documentation](../README.md).**

-# Build
+## Build
-You can build the Docker image by running following command from the root directory:
+In order to build Deployer Docker image you need to build the [artifacts image first](../../../docker/README.md).
+Once you've done that, you can build the Docker image by running following command from the root directory:
 ```bash
 docker build -f packages/deployer/docker/Dockerfile -t api3/deployer:latest .
 ```

-Before the build, all Deployer dependencies (but not the Deployer itself) must be available in the package registry.

-> You can use build argument `yarnRegistry` to specify a different package registry for package installation.
-If you're providing your own `yarnRegistry`, all of the Deployer's dependencies must be published and available.
-This is useful for testing a Docker build with unreleased dependencies.
-You can use for example [Verdaccio](https://verdaccio.org/) for this purpose.

-# Configuration
+## Configuration
-## Credentials
+### Credentials
 In order to deploy Airnode to a cloud provider like AWS, you need to provide your cloud credentials to the container.
 Airnode currently only supports deploying to [AWS](https://aws.amazon.com/lambda/).

-### AWS
+#### AWS
 There are two options to provide your AWS credentials to the Docker container

-#### Option A: Environment variables:
+##### Option A: Environment variables:
 Create a `aws.env` file with following content and reference it when running Docker
 ```
 AWS_ACCESS_KEY_ID=...